johnson-ajar/vending_machine/readme.md

 > Note: **Make sure nodejs, yarn and npm are installed globally.**

-> Note:: **Use the refresh button to reset the sliders to default machine/user coin registry. **
+> Note: **Use the refresh button to reset the sliders to default machine/user coin registry.**

 > To install nodejs from Nodesource.
 >> The script will add the Node source signing key to your system create an apt repository file, install all necessary package, and refresh apt cache.